EU Licensed4.8/5

 About This Medicine

-Xarelto is licensed in the UK for a broad range of indications.
-It is used for the prevention of stroke and systemic embolism in patients with non-valvular atrial fibrillation (AF), the treatment and secondary prevention of deep vein thrombosis (DVT) and pulmonary embolism (PE), the prevention of venous thromboembolism (VTE) following elective hip or knee replacement surgery, and the prevention of atherothrombotic events in patients with acute coronary syndrome (ACS), where it is used at a low dose of 2.5mg twice daily alongside antiplatelet therapy.
-In children and adolescents, Xarelto is also licensed for the treatment and prevention of recurrent VTE.
+It is prescribed for the prevention of stroke and systemic embolism in adults with non-valvular atrial fibrillation, the treatment and secondary prevention of deep vein thrombosis and pulmonary embolism, and the prevention of venous thromboembolism following elective hip or knee replacement surgery.

 Usage & Dosage